Are video game addiction rehabs just an excuse for bad parenting?

 Learning to parent in this digital age is crucial, and we need to provide better tools and resources to support parents in this process.
 Books such as Jordan Shapiro’s The New Childhood, Reset Your Child’s Brain by Victoria Dunkley, and Anya Kamenetz’s The Art of Screen Time, are steps in the right direction.

-We need more public awareness campaigns, better training and screening tools for professionals, and for extreme cases — detox summer camps and rehab centers.
+We need more public awareness campaigns, better training and screening tools for professionals, and for extreme cases — digital detox camps, summer activities and rehab centers.
 But attacking parents who are brave enough to come forward must stop.